Position:HOME > Ink Knowledge > UV Ink

 This product has passed the FDA food contact safety certification, adopts a low-migration formula design to ensure a total migration of less than 5 mg/dm², photoinitiator residuals below 0.05 ppm, and a curing system that achieves rapid curing under LED-UV 395 nm light sources at a printing speed of 150 m/min, combining high adhesion and extreme environment resistance.

-To obtain the complete FDA testing report, please contact: eva@starcolor-ink.com
+For a complete FDA test report, please contact: eva@starcolor-ink.com